MattSokol79/Python_TDD_test_task/README.md

 # Creating the code class for the modulus/non_zero task
 class Modulus_Calc:

-    # Function that outputs True if value1 / value 2 has NO remainder i.e. == 0
+    # Function that outputs the modulus of value1 % value2
     def modulus(self, value1, value2):
-        if value1 % value2 == 0:
+        return value1 % value2
-            return True
-        else:
-            return False

     # Function that outputs True if both values are > 0, False if < 0
     def not_zero(self, value1, value2):